 A waste of resources you say???

-Ok, so what would be a better use of those resources?
+Ok, so what would be a better use of those resources for a Sex Offender?
 A state-wide database replicated by a nationwide database replicated by a worldwide database, all meant to keep track of how many kites we have flying?
 Or better… let’s create entire police forces and court dockets around the kites.
-Literally EVERY TOWN AND COUNTY AND STATE each with its own department tasked with examining the databases, pulling the kites in, checking the strings, and then letting them back up again… over and over and over again.
+Literally EVERY TOWN AND COUNTY AND STATE each with its own department tasked with examining the databases, pulling the kites in, checking the strings (not really, but let’s humor the assumptions), and then letting them back up again… over and over and over again.

 Don’t forget the massive amounts of standard police training to get these folks to the point where they can be called police and then giving them training to understand how to pull the kite strings in and check them, report on the condition of the string, and then let the kite back up only to repeat that same process again and again until the kite is decommissioned.

 Let’s not forget, we also have to have a number of qualified folks meant to hold onto the kites before we put strings on them.
 They were “dangerous” before and now we have to keep them isolated and locked up because we don’t like that they crashed previously and damaged something.
 How long they are kept is not measured in what they need to be outfitted and soar.
 No, they simply need to be kept away from our things so they don’t cause damage… and also because we are now afraid of them and angry that they damaged something or someone.